ArNAB-0053/groot-web-app/README.md

 This system consists of:
 - **Model Training**: Utilizing TensorFlow and Keras, I trained a deep learning model with a remarkable 95% accuracy rate.
 - **API Integration**: Using Flask, I transformed the trained model into a RESTful API for seamless integration.
-- **Web Application**: Built with Next.js, the web app provides an intuitive interface for users to upload images and receive instant disease diagnosis.
+- **Web Application**: Built with Next.js and Tailwind CSS, the web app provides an intuitive interface for users to upload images and receive instant disease diagnosis.

 ## Key Features